The whole truth becomes one man’s double-edged sword in ‘The Whistleblower’

 Traveling Eli’s trail of destructive enlightenment, the ensemble misses nary a beat.
 Faigus’ Eli is a cypher to the end, nuance wrapped around enigma.

-As the agent Dan, Rose radiates that unique, unmistakable blend of sincerity, swagger and charisma that makes doors open, scripts happen and integrity count.
-Double-cast as Eli’s childhood friend Jed, Rose finds the humor and the pathos of a man caught in the crosshairs between his friend and his formidably pregnant justifiably outraged wife Lisa (Julia Alvarez, a scene stealer who who also plays Allison, the girlfriend left behind in L.A.)
+As the agent Dan, Rose radiates that unmistakable blend of sincerity, swagger and charisma that makes doors open, scripts happen and integrity count.
+Double-cast as Eli’s childhood friend Jed, Rose finds the humor and the pathos of a man caught in the crosshairs between his friend and his formidably pregnant and justifiably outraged wife Lisa (Julia Alvarez, a scene-stealer who also plays Allison, the girlfriend left behind in L.A.)

 Kostroff’s Richard embodies a lot of the familiar cliches about Hollywood executives — smug, slightly smarmy, self-impressed — without creating a stereotype.
 As Eli’s father Joseph, he spins from grinning powermonger to erupting Vesuvius of grievances.
 His marital spars with Mays’ Hannah (blistering the stage in a white-hot rager of a monologue about the neediness of men) is as brutal as anything Edward Albee ever cooked up.